EngJana/ROS-AI-week-2-task-3/README.md

 $ rosrun rospy_tutorials talker
 5. In a separate terminal check the list of available topics in ROS1:
 $ source /opt/ros/noetic/setup.bash
-6.Verify if the /chatter topic is listed among the topics:
+6. Verify if the /chatter topic is listed among the topics:
 $ rostopic list

 ## Open two terminals for ROS2